 The pace and sophistication of technology are running concurrently with advanced cyberattacks.
 Leaving your critical information under the protection of outdated security measures is an invitation to an eventual breach.
-The opportunity cost of a security breach could potentially cripple your organization’s budget, and the threat only increases as smart technologies and businesses grow more intertwined.
+The opportunity cost of a security breach could potentially cripple your organisation’s budget, and the threat only increases as smart technologies and businesses grow more intertwined.

-Many organizations rely on high-level network security software and even outsource security for a holistic approach.
+Many organisations rely on high-level network security software and even outsource security for a holistic approach.
 The good news for endpoint security is that modern devices come with built-in security features to identify and eliminate risks before they can reach your network.

 Windows 10, for example, delivers comprehensive, ongoing protection you can trust, including Windows Defender Antivirus, firewall technology and more.
 By staying up to date with security patches, you’re assured of the latest features and safeguards at no extra cost — an innovative and affordable security strategy.

-The extensive cost of maintaining legacy systems technology far outweighs the upfront cost of updating hardware.
+The extensive cost of maintaining legacy technology far outweighs the upfront cost of updating hardware.
 To keep up with modern business, you need to put your investments toward innovation, not maintenance.
 Don’t let legacy technology slow you down.
 Experience greater productivity, built-in security, enhanced user experiences and better performance by refreshing your devices.